 Store leftover coconut whipped cream in an airtight container in your refrigerator for up to 5 days.
 When you want to use it again you might have to whisk it to get it fluffy again.

-Can I freeze the coconut milk instead of refrigerating it?
-I’ve tried freezing the cans for an hour or two in the freezer, and it just isn’t the same.
+I’ve tried freezing the coconut milk for an hour or two in the freezer, and it just isn’t the same.
 The texture is all off.

 Many people use coconut whipped cream to frost cake.
 I make a coconut cream frosting made with powdered sugar(swerve) and vanilla extract.
 Cool the cake before frosting to insure the frosting doesn’t melt.